 What is a cooperative?

 From the outside, a cooperative may look like any other business.
-It’s what goes on inside that makes them different.
+It is what goes on inside that makes them different.
 Cooperatives are businesses with unique qualities and ways of working that provide a more collective, long-term approach to economic growth.
-By our very nature, we work more closely together, share knowledge and provide opportunities in ways that are impossible for shareholder- driven businesses.
+By their very dual nature as enterprises and civil society organisations, they work closer to the local community and as a movement, share knowledge and provide opportunities in ways that are impossible for shareholder-driven businesses.

 Let’s take a closer look at co-operatives.
 Cooperatives are successful businesses because: